Incident Response Plan

 -

-Triage and preserve evidence.
-Record the report source, time, affected systems, suspected customer impact, and immediate risk.
-Preserve relevant logs, alerts, deployment records, provider notices, and customer reports before cleanup where feasible.
+Investigate and preserve evidence.
+Record the source, time, affected systems, suspected customer and data impact, and immediate risk.
+Preserve relevant logs, alerts, deployment records, provider notices, and customer reports where feasible.
+Establish the timeline, scope, affected customers or tenants, involved data or credentials, root cause, and whether exploitation is ongoing.

 -

-Contain the issue.
-Stop further harm by rotating secrets, disabling affected paths, restricting access, blocking suspicious activity, pausing unsafe integrations, or coordinating with Atlassian and providers.
+Contain the incident.
+Stop further harm by rotating secrets, restricting access, disabling affected paths, blocking suspicious activity, pausing unsafe integrations, or coordinating containment with Atlassian and providers.

 -